 Jesus described people who begin as believers but later fall away as falling into three categories: 1).
 Those who fall away due to persecution.
 2).Those who fall away because of the pursuit of things in the world.
 3).
 Those who fall away due to the trials and difficulties of this life.
 Jesus taught this principle in the Parable of the Four Soils.

-Jesus also said that in the Christian church, the devil has planted false believers who looks and sound like true believers.
+Jesus also said that in the Christian church, the devil has planted false believers who look and sound like true believers.
 They work from within the church to undermine and hurt the faith of other believers.
 Jesus taught this principle in the Parable of the Wheat and the Tares.

 John wrote in his later letters that those who leave the Christian church, never really were a part of the church in the first place.
 If they were, they would have remained.